///

 menu

 Most of my media pages here are just logs of what I've seen/read/etc, but these are specifically games that I...recommend?
 Generally recommend?
-Recommend with some caveats?
-I'm not sure how to sort these and I may end up making separate pages for different subtypes.
+Some may get their own pages with me talking more about them.

 American Arcadia - A stylish, charming game in which an unwitting participant and a stage technician work to escape from a Truman Show-style reality TV show.
 A satirical retrofuturistic 2.5D puzzle platformer.